spwinter000/spwinter000.github.io/README.md

 # Bolus-Calculator
-Calculator that computes a recommended amount of insulin to give given certain variables.
+Application that simulates an insulin pump bolus wizard.